Vacuum Chambers and Custom Fabrication

-For over 50 years, ANCORP has fabricated high vacuum and ultra-high vacuum (UHV) chambers and components.
-Our fabricated vacuum chambers range from one-of-a-kind chambers for research applications to production quantity chambers for OEM’s.
+For over 50 years, ANCORP has specialized in the fabrication of high vacuum and ultra-high vacuum (UHV) chambers and components.
+Our fabricated vacuum chambers range from one-of-a-kind builds for research applications to production quantity chambers for OEM’s.

 In 2012, we opened a 6,000 square foot expansion to our factory to meet the growing demand for our Custom Fabrication division.
 The state-of-the-art facility is equipped with the latest manufacturing technology for CNC mills, lathes, and welding tools.

 The expansion includes on-site offices for Engineering and Project Management staff – ensuring you receive the highest quality chamber on schedule.
 Our welders and Vacuum Welding Program have been certified by AWS and ASME.
 Our Quality Control procedures include dimensional checks using a Coordinate Measuring Machine (CMM) and leak checks using state-of-the-art helium mass spectrometer leak detectors.

 High vacuum and ultra-high vacuum (UHV) chambers are engineered products are engineered products that require a specialized set of materials and fabrication processes.
 For more information on ANCORP’s capabilities and practices, visit our capabilities page.

 Custom Vacuum Chambers

 Explore the benefits and recommended applications for each chamber configuration

 Spherical vacuum chambers are specialized chambers with a spherical geometry typically equipped with multiple customizable ports for integrating various sources and analytical instruments.